Roadmap to Opioid Safety

 - Only take opioids as prescribed.
 Do not take more than instructed or more often than prescribed.
 Do not share medication and do not combine with alcohol or anxiety medicine.
 Talk to your physician about what other medicines you are taking.

 - Safely store medication.
-Keep medicine in a safe, secure place at all times.
+Keep the medicine in a safe, secure place at all times.
 Keep out of reach of children and pets.

 - Notify your physician of any prior history of addiction, drug abuse or depression.
 This will help us manage your pain more effectively and safely.

 - Safely dispose of pain medication.
-Place unused opioids in disposal unit at pharmacy or police station.
+Place unused opioids in the disposal unit at the pharmacy or police station.
 Lee’s Summit Medical Center ER and Saint Luke’s South Hospital ER have drop boxes in their facilities.

 Our team is here to help.
 Let our staff know if you have any questions or need help crafting a pain management plan for you.